 When extending a specification, inapplicable steps from the basic process described in section 5.1 can be omitted.
 Which steps should be omitted depends on the nature of the extension.
 Project Teams will have to make case-by-case decisions about which stages are needed, depending on circumstances.

 If features, information types, attributes, or relationships are to be added, removed, or modified, most of the steps in the basic process will be needed, often in a modified form.
 The spatial reference system and packaging/maintenance will probably not change in such a revision and the corresponding phases can be skipped or abbreviated.
-Activities in the Initiation phase generally will be needed with appropriate modifications, e.g., for extensions involving additional features it will be necessary to define the need and scope of the additions and obtain relevant samples of source materials.
+Activities in the Initiation phase generally will be needed with appropriate modifications; for example, for extensions involving additional features it will be necessary to define the need and scope of the additions and obtain relevant samples of source materials.

 If the extension consists of defining a new transfer mode, such as adding a streamed delivery mode for data products originally intended for delivery in exchange sets, it is likely that only the following stages need be executed: